WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Acknowledgements

 \section{Acknowledgements}

-Funding by German Research Foundation (DFG) within the project STE 571/16-1 and by the DFG under Germany`s Excellence Strategy – The Berlin Mathematics Research Center MATH+ within the project TP: EF3-7 are gratefully acknowledged.
+Funding by German Research Foundation (DFG) within the project STE 571/16-1 and by the DFG excellence cluster Math+ within the project TP: EF3-7 are gratefully acknowledged.
 The data from Section~\ref{sec_synchrotron} and the second example in Section~\ref{sec_inaccurate} has been acquired in the frame of the EU Horizon 2020 Marie Sklodowska-Curie Actions Innovative Training Network MUMMERING (MUltiscale, Multimodal and Multidimensional imaging for EngineeRING, Grant Number 765604) at the beamline TOMCAT of the SLS by A. Saadaldin, D. Bernard, and F. Marone Welford.
 We acknowledge the Paul Scherrer Institut, Villigen, Switzerland for provision of synchrotron radiation beamtime at the TOMCAT beamline X02DA of the SLS.
-Many thanks to Dang Phoung Lan Nguyen for registering the images from the second example in Section~\ref{sec_inaccurate}.
+Many thanks to Antoine Houdard for generating Figure~\ref{fig_vis} and to Dang Phoung Lan Nguyen for registering the images from the second example in Section~\ref{sec_inaccurate}.
 We would like to thank Gabriele Steidl and Paul Hagemann for fruitful discussions.
+Moreover, we would like to thank the anonymous reviewers for the thoughtful evaluation which helped to improve the paper.